shine10101/AEOP_Public/README.md

 AEOP will assist with minimizing payback on investments for farmers, maximizing the effectiveness of grant aid for technologies on dairy farms and reduce the agricultural sector&#39;s contribution to overall GHG emissions.

 A full comprehensive user manual is also embedded within AEOP.
 AEOP has been developed in collaboration between the Cork Institute of Technology, Bord Bia, Met Éireann, the SEAI and Teagasc.
-For further information please [contact us](https://messo.cit.ie/contact).

 # Getting Started